DecimaASI007/BharatwASI/README.md

 ## 🚀 Introduction

 BharatwASI is India's first Artificial Super Intelligence (ASI) chatbot, designed to revolutionize AI interactions with deep, context-aware, and culturally enriched responses.
 Developed by Decima Technologies, BharatwASI is a step towards making India self-reliant in AI, offering an alternative to global models like OpenAI’s ChatGPT and Quant’s DeepSeek.
+This release contains both the chatbot and ASI model which needs to be compiled with the Dataset files provided.

 BharatwASI is more than just a chatbot; it is a national initiative to ensure that India leads in the ASI race by developing its own faster, larger, and deeper AI models.
 This is just the beginning of a global ASI era, through it though small steps, we dream to leap big.
+While this initiative aims to have its own ASI Models which have been provided as a PoC in this release, we do recommend use of Llama, DeepSeek, Mistral, Falcon etc. This repo will be updated with more progress.
+Contributions are welcome.

 ## 🎯 Mission Statement & Vision